 The world needs new business models that will drive the transition to a 21st century economy aligned with the ethical, social and environmental priorities of our time.

-CEOs of some of the Nordic region’s largest listed companies have joined hands in a common commitment to integrate the UN Sustainable Development Goals in their respective business strategies, and create a forum for exchange of experiences and exploration of shared initiatives.
+CEOs of some of the Nordic region’s largest companies have joined hands in a common commitment to integrate the UN Sustainable Development Goals in their respective business strategies, and create a forum for exchange of experiences and exploration of shared initiatives.
 All with the ambition to speed up the realization of the world’s most important “to do” list.

 A global platform built around a Nordic approach